 If you have trouble pinning down your long-term career goals, don’t worry — you’re in good company.
-Ravs Kaur, who became CTO at Uplevel in 2019, once struggled to imagine what her future career would look like.
+Ravs Kaur, who became chief technology officer at Uplevel in 2019, once struggled to imagine what her future career would look like.

 “When people would ask me early on in my career where I want to be in five years, I never had a great answer,” Kaur said.

-It’s easy to set your next goal as simply reaching the next rung in the corporate ladder, but that can be a mistake.
-Goal setting is an opportunity to think deeply about what you actually want from your career.
+It’s easy to set your next long-term career goal as simply reaching the next rung in the corporate ladder, but that can be a mistake.
+Long-term goal setting is an opportunity to think deeply about what you actually want from your career.

 “Early on in my career, I used to think of my goals as very much a vertical ladder,” Kaur said.
 “My short-term and long-term goals were, ‘I need to climb this corporate ladder, I need to get to senior, I need to get to principal’ — and it was very much influenced by the requirements of that next level.”